 Developing strategies that require both new development and redevelopment connect to our sidewalk system will speed the completion of our sidewalk system and help us realize all the benefits that come along with high-quality sidewalks.
 Strategies could include requiring more types of development to construct sidewalks, or incentivizing development and redevelopment to connect to existing sidewalks.
 City Code could also be updated to ensure that developers upgrade existing non-functional sidewalks to increase accessibility and usability.
-These strategies are just some of the possible ways that development and redevelopment and redevelopment and redevelopment sidewalk network.
+These strategies are just some of the possible ways that development and redevelopment can help us reach a complete sidewalk network.